 Depending on the number and ability of your students, you can go round the room once or several times.
 A dialogue might look like the following:

 Student A: If I get some money, I'll buy a car.

 Student B: If I buy a car, I'll drive to Portugal.

 Student C: If I drive to Portugal, I'll go to the beach.

 1. Go into town

 3. Went to America

 5. Wasn't allowed to use the internet

-On each turn, one student will have 30 seconds to describe a random topic/word to their teammates using only conditional statements.
+On each turn, one student will have 30 seconds to describe a random topic or word to their teammates using only conditional statements.
 If the team guesses the word correctly, that player rolls the dice and moves to the new space.
-Use vocabulary or concepts from a themed vocabulary list for intermediate level students.
+Use vocabulary or concepts from a themed vocabulary list suitable for intermediate level students.

 More B1 ESL lesson plans